lovetaneja/elasticsearch/README.md

       vii.
 Validations have been done for the input data.

       viii.
 Custom Error Code and Error messages have been implemented for failure scenarios.

+      ix.   jacoco has been used for code coverage.

   3. Sample URLs